rschristopher/ischristtrue.com/src/modern-views/index.md

 ## Where did this start?

-Conventional wisdom will tell you this view started in the 1960s, the counterculture revolution, the start of the culture war.
+Conventional wisdom declares that this moden view started in the 1960s, in the counterculture revolution, the start of the culture war.
-That's the story we often hear, especially in the United States.
-And there seems to be something to this, as there was a seismic shift in western culture, a rejection of past social norms, the start of the civil rights movement, Roe v Wade, Woodstock -- certainly it seems as if the culture prior to the famed hippy generation was distinctly different from everything that came afterwards.
+And there seems to be something to this, especially in the United States, as there was a seismic shift in western culture, a rejection of past social norms, the start of the civil rights movement, Roe v Wade, Woodstock -- certainly it seems as if the culture prior to the famed hippy generation was distinctly different from everything that came afterwards.

 And yet, hindsight being 20/20, the fruits of that generation are known.
 There was an Altamont to every Woodstock, reactions to every revolution.
 The 1960s counterculture gave way to the decadence and degeneracy that marked the following decades.
 And despite the abysmal failures, what we can see clearly is that the 1960s were the start of a parasitism in institutions starting with academia and then into political and corporate entities, degrading and weakening families and undermining the foundations of civilization.
 We now see the normalization of relativism, an assault on truth itself.
 In fact, since the 1960s this parasitism has spread globally, and has noticeably accelerated.
 Every generation now feels they are at the verge of a new revolution, where their struggles will be the ones that mark the coming of something new.

 "Be on the right side of history", we tell ourselves.
-We imagine we are making the world a better place.
-And that this is a "pivotal" moment in history.
+We imagine we are making the world a better place; that this is a "pivotal" moment in history.
-Whether it's a climate catastrophe, a population bomb, or fear of a nuclear war -- it is always an existential crisis and the old world must die no matter the cost.
+Whether it's a pending climate catastrophe, a population bomb, or fear of a nuclear war -- it is always an existential crisis and the old world must die no matter the cost.
 And yet the consequences of our actions prove the opposite effect even by our own naive moral standards.
 This is the spirit of our time, and it has now festered into global parasitism.

-We can go further back in order to find where this began.
+Where did these countercultural ideas of the 1960s emerge?
 Let's consider the second world war;  concentration camps and genocide.
 Without a doubt this completely reshaped the world and was a definitive end of the old world, the beginning of the new.
 The twentieth century witnessed hundreds of millions of victims, more death than ever before seen on earth.
 An atomic bomb, the beginning of a nuclear arms race.